-Here at Dream Engine we have had over 15 years experience in shooting high quality interviews.
-In this post we will go through our videographer process for shooting interviews that represent your subject and are appropriate for the story you want to tell.
+Here at Dream Engine, we have over 20 years of experience filming high-quality interviews.
+In this post, we walk through our approach to shooting interviews in a way that represents your subject clearly and supports the story you want to tell

 Creating a “look” for interviews

-There are no fixed rules when it comes to shooting interviews.
+There are no fixed rules for shooting interviews.
 There are many things to consider, like the tone of the video, the location, and the overall story that the interview is a part of.
 Before you begin shooting, you should have a solid plan in place that you have discussed with the director, producer or any other stakeholders.
-The way you shoot the interview will be dictated by the director and will be executed by the director of photography.
+The director will dictate how you shoot the interview, and the director of photography will execute it.

 Find some examples of interviews you like and where and how they were shot.
 Are they on a tripod or handheld?
 Indoors or outdoors.
-If you have an idea of what you want before the shoot you can get everyone on the same page with what you are trying to achieve with the look of the interview.
+If you have an idea of what you want before the shoot, you can get everyone on the same page about what you are trying to achieve with the interview’s look.

 Your Visuals Tell The Story